 Even if the modifications are possible, it will affect the cost and schedule of the project.
 Here you need to negotiate what you’ll be willing to add, how much more it will cost, and how it will affect your schedule.
 Strong negotiation here will increase team morale, too, as your team members will know you’re in their corner.

 Contracts are negotiations.
-If you’re a sports fan you’ve probably heard numerous times that your favorite team has entered contract negotiations to sign a player.
+If you’re a sports fan, you’ve probably heard numerous times that your favourite team has entered into contract negotiations to sign a player.

 Sometimes you’re going to have to assign team members roles and responsibilities that they’re…well…less than thrilled to be given.
 Many people who’re unfamiliar with the different types of negotiation will view these conversations as zero-sum.

 Instead, if these situations are handled correctly, they can be integrative.
 Yes, perhaps the team member has to do a role they don’t love, but in exchange, they get a slightly better contract or additional time off.